 La Coruña is an administrative center, university and port city.
 Great industries don't exist apart from an oil refinery and an aluminum plant.
 The city has an efficient industrial port and a large fishing port.
 The service sector and tourism are of increasing economic importance.

 La Coruña - a tourist center of high standing

 The city benefits from its attractive location on the rugged rocky coast of the Bay of Biscay.
 In addition to the historic and beautiful old town, the kilometer-long beach promenade is one of the city's attractions.

 La Coruña - Promenade at Punta da Estrada

-The wide, well-tended grounds are one of the most attractive promenades we know.
-From there there are constantly fascinating views of the rugged coastline.
-La Coruña is with Point of Interest & Sights blessed.
-A circumstance that cruise lines appreciate when looking for worthwhile destinations.
+The wide, well-kept complex is one of the most attractive waterfront promenades that we know.
+From there, there are many fascinating views of the rugged coast.
+La Coruña attractions there is plenty.
+A circumstance that cruise lines in search of worthwhile destinations appreciate.

 La Coruña and the cruise ships

-The number of tourists has increased steadily since cruise ships started calling at La Coruña Bay.
+The number of tourists has steadily increased since cruise ships started calling at the Bay of La Coruña.
 In 2019, a total of 95 cruise ship calls were reported.
-A large number of German ships were among the "calls".
-The berth intended for the cruise ships opposite the old town is ideal.
+Among the "calls" was a larger number of German ships.
+The berth assigned to the cruise ships opposite the old town is ideal.